 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Guillain-Barré syndrome (GBS) is a rare neurological disorder in which the body's immune system mistakenly attacks part of its peripheral nervous system—the network of nerves located outside of the brain and spinal cord.
-GBS can range from a very mild case with brief weakness to nearly devastating paralysis, leaving the person unable to breathe independently.
+Guillain-Barré syndrome (GBS) is a rare neurological disorder in which your immune system mistakenly attacks part of the peripheral nervous system—the network of nerves located outside of the brain and spinal cord.
+GBS can range from a very mild case with brief weakness to nearly devastating paralysis, leaving you unable to breathe independently.
 Fortunately, most people eventually recover from even the most severe cases of GBS.
 After recovery, some people will continue to have some degree of weakness.

 Most people reach the greatest stage of weakness within the first two weeks after symptoms appear; by the third week 90 percent of affected individuals are at their weakest.

 Sensation changes—Since nerves are damaged in GBS, your brain may receive abnormal sensory signals from the rest of your body.
 This results in unexplained, spontaneous sensations, called paresthesias, that you may feel as tingling, a sense of insects crawling under the skin (called formications), and pain.
 Deep muscular pain may be experienced in the back and/or legs.